PrivateSky/whys/README.md

  This project is a research project, use carefully.
 We still analyse performance implications and imagine solutions and new features.

  Major milestones in front:
- - a method to know if a functions is guarded by an why or not..
  - integrate with SwarmESB
- - integrate in asynchron library